apache/beam/website/www/site/content/en/get-started/quickstart-py.md

 {{< toc >}}

-The Python SDK supports Python 3.6, 3.7, and 3.8.
-Beam 2.24.0 was the last release with support for Python 2.7 and 3.5.
+The Python SDK supports Python 2.7, 3.5, 3.6, and 3.7.
+New Python SDK releases will stop supporting Python 2.7 in 2020 ([BEAM-8371](https://issues.apache.org/jira/browse/BEAM-8371)).
+For best results, use Beam with Python 3.

 ## Set up your environment

 ### Check your Python version

-The Beam SDK requires Python users to use Python version 3.6 or higher.
+The Beam SDK requires Python 2 users to use Python 2.7 and Python 3 users to use Python 3.5 or higher.
 Check your version by running:

 {{< highlight >}}
 python --version